 Stuart returned to the United States in 1793, planning to paint a portrait of George Washington that would establish his reputation in America.
 After about a year in New York City, he went to Philadelphia, the capital of the United States, with a letter of introduction to Washington from John Jay.
 He painted the president in the winter or early spring of 1795.
 He was not satisfied with his first life portrait of Washington, but others were.
 Martha Washington commissioned a second and Mrs. William Bingham commissioned two full-lengths.
 His success led immediately to many other commissions.
 His sitters were politically prominent and wealthy, from the merchant and landed classes.
 After Washington, D.C. became the new national capital, Stuart moved there in December of 1803, and this group continued as his patrons.
 There he painted the Madisons, Jefferson, the Thorntons, and others from Jefferson's administration.

 In the summer of 1805 Stuart settled in Boston.
 In his Roxbury studio he continued to paint politically and socially prominent sitters and, on request, to make replicas of his second "Athenaeum" portrait of George Washington.
 Throughout his life younger artists, including John Trumbull, Thomas Sully, Rembrandt Peale, and John Vanderlyn, sought his advice and imitated his work.
 Among his students were his children Charles Gilbert (1787-1813) and Jane (1812-1888).
 One indication of Stuart's popularity is the number of portraits he painted, over a thousand during his long career, excluding copies of the portraits of Washington.
 Another indication is the number of copies of his work that other artists made.
 His sitters indicated their fascination for his talent and personality by recording lengthy anecdotes and descriptions of their sittings, producing an unusally rich written record about an American portraitist.
 Stuart died in Boston in 1828.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Stuart, Jane.
 "The Stuart Portraits of Washington."
 Scribner's Monthly 12, no. 3 (July 1876): 367-374.